-- (c) To ensure transparency of the implementation of these safeguards, the implementing jurisdiction must establish a publicly-accessible internet webpage where social and environmental safeguard reports are posted publicly in a timely manner.
+- (c) To ensure transparency of the implementation of these safeguards, the implementing jurisdiction must establish a publicly-accessible internet webpage where social and environmental safeguard reports for each reporting period are posted publicly in a timely manner.
 This webpage must also identify a grievance mechanism process through the implementing jurisdiction's equivalent of a public ombudsman.
-This webpage may be the same internet webpage as specified in Chapter 13. - (d) The social and environmental safeguard report to be submitted by the jurisdiction may reference additional documentation, such as the World Bank's Social and Environmental Framework (World Bank 2016), and may be included as part of the annual GHG emissions data reports specified in Chapter 8 or may be submitted as separate reports. - (e) The implementing jurisdiction's sector plan must include a requirement for thirdparty verification of the social and environmental safeguard reports, consistent with the requirements specified in Chapter 9 and consistent with the Climate, Community and Biodiversity Standards Version 3.1 (VCS Association 2017) and use the ISEAL Social and Environmental Standards Code of Good Practice Version 2.0 (ISEAL Alliance 2018).
+This webpage may be the same internet webpage as specified in Chapter 13. - (d) The social and environmental safeguard report to be submitted by the jurisdiction for each reporting period may also reference additional documentation, such as the World Bank's Social and Environmental Framework (World Bank 2016), and must either may be included as part of the annual GHG emissions data reports specified in Chapter 8 or mustmay be submitted as a separate reports annually. - (e) The implementing jurisdiction's sector plan must include a requirement for thirdparty verification of the social and environmental safeguard reports, consistent with the requirements specified in Chapter 9 and consistent with the Climate, Community and Biodiversity Standards Version 3.1 (VCS Association 2017) and use the ISEAL Assuring Compliance with Social and Environmental Standards Code of Good Practice Version 2.0 (ISEAL Alliance 2018).